7 Things Every Plant Parent Should Know About Fertilizers

 2. Lighting Matters, Fertilizer Can't Replace It

 No amount of fertilizer can compensate for inadequate lighting.
-Plants need light for photosynthesis, so make sure your plant buddies are getting the right amount of sunshine they need to process those nutrients effectively.
+In fact, without enough light, fertilizer can quickly kill your plant.
+Plants need light for photosynthesis and for the ability to uptake those nutrients, so make sure your plant buddies are getting the right amount of sunshine.

 Proper plant light